tebri11/en-for-designers/02-impression.md

 ## My portfolio

-I am a junior graphic designer who is working in a small company called Abuco ICT.
+I am a junior graphic designer.
 In my free time, I like drawing, sketching, and painting whatever comes in my mind.
 I love cooperating with my fantasy.
 Here you can see some of my artwork.
 Most of them are put in mockups.

 1. - Digital painting created in application Procreate.
 ---